brimdata/zync/README.md

 ### Syncing From Kafka

-`zync from-kafka` formats records received from Kafka using the Zed envelope
+`zync from-kafka` encapusulates records received from Kafka using the envelope
 ```
 {
   kafka: {topic:string,partition:int64,offset:int64},